-On June 19, 2015, he was released by a royal pardon after serving 4 years and 3 months of his 5 year unjustified sentence.
+On June 19, 2015, Ebrahim was released by a royal pardon after serving 4 years and 3 months of his 5 year unjustified sentence.
 He was rearrested on July 12, 2015, a mere 3 weeks after his release, for practicing his rights to freedom of speech and expression during the Annual Commemoration of the Martyr Hussam AlHaddad.
 The speech called for reform and an end to discrimination plaguing the country.
 He encouraged peaceful resistance and echoed the EU resolution, and for that he is being charged with “inciting changing the country’s political regime and publicly inciting hatred and contempt against the regime,” which carries a possible 13 year prison sentence.
 Amnesty International and Human Rights Watch have called for his immediate release and have confirmed that his arrest is related to freedom of expression.

 Click here to watch the peaceful speech that led to his re-arrest with English subtitles, Click here to read the peaceful speech in English, click here to read it in Arabic, and here for the 2012 statement released regarding the killing of the 16 year old martyr by Bahraini police.